CHECKLINK AI

 CheckLink provides risk signals and review context, not a guarantee.
 Verify sensitive links through official channels before acting.

-Review the final domain
+Preview the final destination

-How to use it
+How to use this tool

 1. Paste the short URL into CheckLink.